The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Pauli Hamiltonians

-This definition is less general than that of Ref.~\cite[Definition 2]{IPMKT22} since we are specifically interested only in the computational basis stoquasticity (\cref{def:stoq_ham}).
-The types of local Hamiltonians we have considered thus far are term-wise stoquastic.
+We now consider and formally define \emph{Pauli-term-wise} stoquastic Hamiltonians.
 It is well-known the Pauli matrices form a basis for $2\times 2$ Hermitian matrices.
 Given a $2$-local stoquastic Hamiltonian term, if we were to decompose the term into a sum of $2$-local Pauli operators, the resulting sub-Hamiltonian terms would not be term-wise stoquastic in general.
 For example, consider the following stoquastic term as a sum of Pauli operators,

 The term $XZ$ is not stoquastic and can never be made so\footnote{With respect to the computational basis.}.
 If a stoquastic Hamiltonian \emph{can} be decomposed into a sum of stoquastic Pauli terms, then we say the Hamiltonian is \emph{Pauli-term-wise stoquastic}.